-

 Group CEO - Brandix

 Ashroff Omar has played a pivotal role in reshaping the Sri Lankan apparel industry for more than four decades.
 He is recognized for pioneering environmentally friendly manufacturing and establishing the world’s first Net-Zero Carbon and LEED platinum rated apparel manufacturing facilities.
 His extensive experience and ability to think beyond the norm has secured him positions on the Boards of some of Sri Lanka’s most respected corporates.
-Additionally, he serves as the Founder Chair of the Joint Apparel Association Forum (JAAF), the apex body of Sri Lanka’s Apparel industry.
+Additionally, he serves as the Founder Chair of the Joint Apparel Association Forum (JAAF), the apex body of Sri Lanka’s apparel industry.

 Keynote Speakers